Aerial view of Discovery Mine Property on west side of Giauque Lake.

 The Great Gold Heist

-Bonnie McGuire
+Bonnie Wayne McGuire

 During 1980 we were exploring Canada's Northwest Territories.
 One of our most memorable stops was to visit the Northern Museum at Fort Smith.
 It had all sorts of interesting things to see, but the most fascinating was a story about the great gold bars theft in the 1950's by a man named Tony Gregson.
 I've often thought it would make a great movie.